-Taylor Swift Drops New Song You Need to Calm Down
+Taylor Swift Drops New Song You Need to Calm Down: Listen!

 Taylor Swift has dropped her new single, "You Need to Calm Down."
 At the stroke of midnight, T.Swift's new song, off of her upcoming seventh studio album, Lover, was released.
 It appears that the song is Tay's way of calling out people who discriminate against the LGBTQ+ community.

-In the catchy song she sings, "You need to calm down / you're being too loud / and I am just like ooh ooh / you need to just stop / like can you just not step on his gown?"
+In the catchy song she sings, "You need to calm down / you're being too loud / and I am just like ooh ooh / you need to just stop / like can you just not step on our gowns?"

 Just hours earlier, the music superstar had announced the title of her new single AND revealed the album name during an Instagram Live session.